jagadeesh9666/k8s/Notes.md

 ![preview](./Images/k27.png)

 ### Headless Service
-* Headless service will not have cluster ip
+* Headless service will not have cluster ip.
-* headless service spec
 * Headless service returns the ips of the pods returned by selector.
 * This is used in stateful sets
+* In head less service it show's only ip's of pods which are connected to that server.
 ```
 ---
 apiVersion: v1